AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATprove| provides path information that might help the code review.
 You can
 display inside the editor the path on which the proof failed, as described in :ref:`Running GNATprove from GPS`.
+In some cases, a counterexample is also generated on the path, with values of variables which exhibit the problem (see :ref:`Understanding Counterexamples`).
 In many cases, this is sufficient to spot a missing assertion.
-To further assist the user, we plan to add to this path some information about the values taken by variables from a counterexample.

 A property can also be conceptually provable, but the model used by
 |GNATProve| can currently not reason about it [MODEL].
 (See